breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 #### What Sort of Education?

+By whatever fortune, during that period I was blessed with clarity of vision.
+I was going to be a software engineer, full stop.
+I wanted to build the foundation for my life's professional work.

 Around this time, programming bootcamps had become very popular.
-They still are, as of this writing.
+I spent a long time weighing them against a traditional graduate school.

-And it's easy to understand their appeal.
+It's easy to understand bootcamps' appeal.
 They teach you industry-relevant skills, they help you apply for jobs, and they promise to help you shift careers at supersonic speed: often in just a few months.
-Jiminy Cricket!

-I was very, very tempted to enroll in a bootcamp.
-But then I took a step back.
-My goal was to change careers _forever_.
-I wanted to build the foundation for my life's professional work.
-And by whatever fortune, during that period I was blessed with clarity of vision.
-I _was_ going to be a software engineer.

-And...honestly, a bootcamp seemed like a risky play.
+I thought for a long time about enrolling in a bootcamp.
+But, for whatever reason, it seemed risky.

 Maybe it was the horror stories about poorly-run bootcamps.
 Maybe it was a personal bias towards traditional education.
 Maybe it was the impression I got online, that companies looked down on bootcamp graduates.
-Or that I'd miss out on theoretical aspects of Computer Science.
+Or a worry that I'd miss out on theoretical aspects of Computer Science.

 Switching careers already felt risky, and I was desperate to reduce uncertainty.
 Bootcamps were out.